djadomi/Reaperstuff/W-LIVE-64-track-separation/W-LIVE 64 track separation.lua Readme.md

 ![render stems](./W-LIVE-64-track-separation-stem-render.png)

 I've added a table of track names to the script - edit this to have your Reaper tracks named correctly.
+When rendering stems you can use `$tracknumber $track` for the 'File name' field to get usefully-named output files.